 When the back portion of the bite doesn’t fit together or match correctly, it’s referred to as unmatched dental midlines.
 The teeth and jaw may not function as they should when this occurs.

 If you suspect you have any of these common orthodontic problems, call Laprade Orthodontics today to schedule an appointment with Dr. Laprade.
-You don’t have to go through life with issues like these; help is on the way through braces or other orthodontic treatment.
+You don’t have to go through life with issues like these; help is on the way through braces, aligners, or other orthodontic treatments.